primno/primno/website/docs/guides/components.md

 ---
-title: Components
+title: Build reusable customizations with components
 sidebar_position: 2
 description: Building your application with small reusable components.
+Each component is a independent unit of code that provide a specific functionality.
+sidebar_label: Components
 ---

 # Components